Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with a plug-in configurable option.
 See **[DpdlCustom]** tag in 'DpdlEngine.ini' configuration file.

-Currently Dpdl supports the embedding of the following languages:
+Currently Dpdl supports the embedding of the following languages available as independent plug-ins:

 * **`Embedded C`** (minimal subset of C90)
 * **`ANSI C`** (full C99)